EternityForest/LazyMesh/README.md

 * Replay attack protection (Messages are timestamped)
 * Pluggable Routing Backends(UDP and OpenDHT currently)
 * Mesh flooding
-* Limited source routing abilities, packets have a route ID number and routers can choose which routes to forward
+* Limited source routing abilities, packets have a mesh route number and routers can choose which routes to forward
 * Mesh payloads are MessagePack for extensibility and flexibility
 * Some kind of time sync within a minute or two is required
-* 37 bytes of overhead per packet.
+* 37 bytes of overhead per packet, 220 bytes max, including the overhead

 ## Time Sync

 Nodes need some way to sync the time to communicate.
 Currently, if they have never recieved time from a trusted source, they will set their time from any random packet they see.

 This could be a security risk allowing replay attacks, so devices that need security should have a trusted time source.

 Once the time has been initially set, the code will adjust it's system time by up to 1 second per day to stay in sync with other nodes, so drifting out of sync should not be a major issue.